decred/dcrdex/docs/wiki/Wallet.md

   before you can use the wallet again.
 - **Export Wallet:** Export the wallet's private key for recovery on another Ethereum wallet.
 Using an externally restored wallet while you have active trades running in Bison Wallet could result in failed trades and lost funds.
-  It is recommended that you **do not** export your wallet unless you are an experienced user and you know what are doing.
+  It is recommended that you **do not** export your wallet unless you are an experienced user and you know what you are doing.
 - **Disable Wallet:** This function will disable the wallet, it will not be connected to when you start Bison Wallet and cannot be used until it is re-enabled.
 This will also disable all token wallets that depend on this wallet.
 - **Manage Peers:** Allows adding/removing of network peers.